techstartucalgary/Amigo/server/README.md

 - In Chrome, install [GraphQL Playground](https://chrome.google.com/webstore/detail/graphql-playground-for-ch/kjhjcgclphafojaeeickcokfbhlegecd) in chrome.

 ### How to run it
-- First, create a `.env` file in Amigo/server and add `port=4000` in it.
+- First, create a `.env` file in Amigo/server and add `PORT=4000` in it.
 - First, type `yarn install` in the terminal.
 (Make sure you are in the same directory Amigo/server)
 - Second, type `yarn watch` in the terminal.
 (Make sure you are in the same directory Amigo/server)
 - Third, type `yarn start` in a different terminal window.
 (Make sure you are in the same directory Amigo/server)
-- Head to http://localhost:4000/graphql (Preferably in Chrome)
+- Head to http://localhost:4000/graphql (In Chrome)
-- Test it by typing `{hello}` in the playground window.
+- Test it by typing `{hello}` in the playground window and press the play button.
 Expect hello world! to be returned.